 Stirling.
 At Telephone Box Junction there is the Circuit Track that

-a much sought after landmark in the area, Craig's Hut
+There is also a much sought after landmark in the area, Craig's Hut

-which was originally built when the film Man From Snowy River was made, with its
+which was originally built when the film Man From Snowy River was made,

-several very good camp sites in the area but once over the
+There are several very good camp sites in the area but once over the

-river there is an ideal camping ground on the Bindaree Hut river flats.
+river there is an ideal camping ground on the Bindaree Hut River Flats.